RavDas/Petshop-App-Deployment/README.md

 ansible --version
 ```

-3. Create an Inventory file in Ansible
+2. Create an Inventory File: Create an inventory file listing all slave nodes in '/etc/ansible/hosts' of master node (in our case Jenkins/Ansible machine).

 To add inventory, you can create a new directory or add in the default Ansible hosts file.

 ```